maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 Now, this might be biologically inaccurate as there is a lot more going on out there but on a higher level, this is what is going on with a neuron in our brain — takes an input, processes it, throws out an output.

-Suppose that you are walking on a crosswalk and want to determine whether there is a danger situation or not.
+Suppose that you are walking on a crosswalk and want to determine whether there is a dangerous situation or not.
 The information to process might be :
-- visual, e.g. a car is really close
+- visual, e.g. a car is close
 - audio, e.g. the sound of the car, a klaxon...

 A series of neurons will process the information.
 Intrinsically, using both channels, you will :
 - determine how close the car is
 - and how fast the car is going

-The neurons are activated depending on a given criteria.
-This will eventually lead to some sort of binary classification : Is there a danger or not ?
+The neurons are activated depending on the given criteria.
+This will eventually lead to some sort of binary classification: Is there a danger or not?
 During the information processing, a large number of neurons will activate sequentially, and eventually lead to a single output.

 ![image](https://maelfabien.github.io/assets/images/neuron_2.png)